 So, I had another plan.
 Instead of forcefully nagging them, I chose the opposite approach: to become a good role model myself in order to motivate them to change their habits.

-I began to discipline myself and studied harder.
-I began to use study techniques to avoid wasting time procrastinating when studying, such as the Pomodoro method where I would integrate 5 minute breaks for every 25 minutes of work.
+I began to discipline myself and studied harder, using study techniques such as the Pomodoro method to avoid procrastinating when studying.

 As my siblings began to observe my diligence in studying and my use of different study methods, they began to ask me questions such as “how should I study for this subject?” and “what’s the best way to practice for this exam?”.
 To this end, I realized that in order to guide my siblings, I had to guide myself first.
 I had to become a good role model.

-What was seemingly the usual eldest kid’s responsibility to lead, was able to not just help change my siblings’ study behavior, but also trained me to become a leader who leads by example.
+By doing this, I was able to not just help change my siblings’ study behaviors, but I also trained myself to become a leader who leads by example.
 Through leading by example, I would be able to impact others through what I do.

 2. Every person has a creative side, and it can be expressed in many ways: problem solving, original and innovative thinking, and artistically, to name a few.
 Describe how you express your creative side.

 As the wires began to go up in flames and smoke began to emerge, I let out a frustrated sigh.

-Prototype no.13: Failure.
+Prototype #13: Failure.

-During the pandemic, people should avoid touching commonly-touched surfaces - one of which is door handles.
-However, it’s impossible for janitors to keep cleaning door handles after every touch.
-What if there was a device that could automatically sanitize them after every touch?
+During the pandemic, people were advised to avoid touching commonly-touched surfaces—one of which was door handles.
+However, it’s impossible for them to be cleaned after every touch.
+I thought, what if there was a device that could automatically do that?

-Firstly, through watching YouTube tutorials by Paul McWhorter, I designed the internal circuit.
+Firstly, by watching YouTube tutorials by Paul McWhorter, I designed the internal circuit.
 Next, I designed the chassis using CAD.
 Finally, I had my first prototype.
 However, its large size and poor battery life made it an impractical product.

-In order to make my prototype into a practical product, I had to find smaller and less power hungry components.
+In order to make my prototype into a practical product, I had to find smaller and less power-hungry components.
 Instead of an Arduino, I used a power efficient Attiny chip.
 Instead of using AA batteries, I used rechargeable lithium-ion batteries.

 Unfortunately, after making these changes, nothing worked.
 The batteries kept short-circuiting and the tiny microcontroller was difficult to solder onto the board and program.

-It’s a disaster.
+It was a disaster.
 I wanted to give up.

 After months of abandoning the project, my grandfather caught COVID-19.
 Seeing him in constant pain as he struggled to breathe, I remembered the reason why I started this project.
 Knowing that if this device could save the life of one person, all my efforts would have paid off.

 Through weeks of testing and consulting an electrical engineer, I was able to pinpoint multiple faulty connections and miscalculations that caused overvoltage.
 After resolving those issues, the circuit began to function.
-With the product finished, I named it UVinci, a pun on the words UV-C and Vincent.
+I named the product UVinci, a pun on the words UV-C and my name, Vincent.

 This project taught me that innovation is the result of failure after failure.
 Roadblocks are inevitable—what separates a good product from a defunct one is the willingness to work through these obstacles and find ways around them.
 Creating this device and seeing the potential impact it might have on actual communities gave me purpose in creating breakthroughs.
 I still have lots to learn and lots of obstacles to overcome, but now, I'm more ready to face them.